 Yes.

-And, you know, I just take the time that I spent working on this film, getting to watch Devon do his interviews, getting to watch Devon preach, watching, you know, the executive producer, Sammy Rodriguez, you know, him take me under his wing and um just show me the ropes and show me what I need to learn.
+And, you know, I just take the time that I spent working on this film, getting to watch Devon do his interviews, getting to watch Devon preach, watching, you know, the executive producer, Samuel Rodriguez, you know, him take me under his wing and just show me the ropes and show me what I need to learn.

-Well, if you ever get my sorry butt there, you'd be performing a bigger miracle than what happened in your life.
+If you ever get my sorry butt there, you'd be performing a bigger miracle than what happened in your life.

-Um I'm only kidding.
+I'm only kidding.

 Yeah, I hear you laughing there, Devon.